 Best Time of Day

 Once you consider the weather and check a solunar calendar to see which days of month are likely to be good for fishing, the next step is to plan around the best time of day.
-As mentioned, a solunar calendar will provide two major and two minor feeding activity periods during the day.
-I generally like to be at my fishing spot about an hour prior to the start of a major solunar fishing period.
-If you don’t have access to a solunar calendar, or just want to keep things simple, remember that a boost in fish feeding activity is historically associated with the hours around dawn and dusk.
+Solunar calendars will always provide two major and two minor feeding activity periods during the day.
+I always plan to be at my fishing spot about an hour prior to the start of a major solunar fishing period.
+If you don’t have access to a solunar calendar, or just want to keep things simple, remember that fish feeding activity is historically associated with the hours around dawn and dusk.

 Tides for Saltwater Fishing

-When planning a saltwater trip, tides are the primary factor as far as when the best fishing times will be.
+When planning a saltwater trip, tides and current play the largest role in determining when the best fishing times will be.
 Ocean tides are caused by the gravitational pull of the moon and the sun.
-The movement of the water that is associated with this rising and falling of the oceans causes an increase in baitfish and crustacean activity, which boosts the feeding activity of predatory game fish.
-Generally speaking, the more pronounced the tidal movement, the better the fishing tends to be.
+The current that is associated with this rising and falling of the oceans causes an increase in baitfish and crustacean activity, which also boosts the feeding activity of predatory game fish.

-Check a local tide chart (using a tide chart app or tide table) to find the tide station nearest you, and plan your trip based on when the tide is either rising or falling.
-When there is little to no water movement (slack tide), fish are less likely to feed due to the lack of current and forage that is carried along with it.
+Check a local tide chart using a tide chart app or tide table to find the local tide station that is closest to your fishing location.
+Plan your trip based on the peak periods when the tide is either rising or falling.
+In other words, the more moving water or current you have during a certain time of day or night, the better fishing is likely to be.
+When there is little to no water movement (slack tide), fish are less likely to feed due to the lack of current and associated forage.